shind00/YahooNotes/README.md

 3) Go to a notes app of your choice
 4) Create a new note
 5) Paste the retrieved headers in a comma-separated fashion

+Note: Did also use ADB commands, so if a user needs to run the script, he/she will need to install ADB and it's dependencies.